scriptedByManuel/TrendFlow/README.md

+After creating your account, a verification email has been sent to the address you provided.
+Please check your inbox (and spam folder), then click the confirmation link to activate your account.

+You must verify your email before you can access the home page.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.